CCMMMA/wacommplusplus/README.md

 ## Using CLion

 1) Clone a new project from CVS
-2) Enter https://github.com/CCMMMA/wacommplusplus.git as project URL
+2) Enter https://github.com/CCMMMA/wacommplusplus.git as the project URL
 3) Press the Clone Button
 4) Select *wacomplusplus* | Debug as target
 5) Click on menu *Build*, option *Build Project*